-DA1229 Fixed Prosthodontics
+DA1231 Fixed Prosthodontics I

-This course includes instruction in assisting with the preparation of fixed crowns and bridges.
+This course will introduce the student to assisting with the preparation of fixed crowns and bridges.
 The student will be taught the fixed prosthodontic procedures, suctioning, tray set-up, retracting, dental charting, impression taking, provisional making, and post-operative instructions specific to fixed prosthodontics.